gautamsingh139/Blog/README.md

 ---

 ### Customization Notes
-Replace placeholders (e.g., `your-username`, screenshot links, environment variables) with your actual project details to make this README fully tailored to your blog.
+Replace placeholders (e.g., `gautamrajput139`, screenshot links, environment variables) with your actual project details to make this README fully tailored to your blog.
 Add a `CONTRIBUTING.md` file if you want to formalize contribution guidelines further.